riyadabbou/riyadabbou/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am riyad abbou, a final-year Computer Science Engineering student at the Higher School of Computer Science, Sidi Bel Abbes.
+I am Riyad abbou, a final-year Computer Science Engineering student at the Higher School of Computer Science, Algeria.
 I specialize in Artificial Intelligence and Data Science and i am passionate about AI and Web Development.
 I'm always eager to expand my skills and learn more.

 ## 🌐 Socials: